 Sex offenders may not work or loiter within a student safety zone.

-Registered before sentencing, updated upon release; within 14 days of residing in the state; 10 days of changing the address
+Registered prior to sentencing, updated upon release from incarceration; within 3 business days of residing in the state; within 3 business days of changing address, employment, or enrolling in an institution of higher learning

 Yes